What is Color Space?

 What happens if I upload in a color space other than sRGB IEC61966-2.1?

 If the file is converted to ProPhoto or Adobe 1998 and it hits our server, it will get converted to sRGB IEC61966-2.1 without issue or a warning.
-When a file had been assigned the wrong color space and it has not been converted to sRGB IEC61966-2.1, you will start to see discoloration.
-When an image is in the wrong color space they often appear muted, dark, and sometimes with a green hue.
+When a file has been assigned the wrong color space and has not been converted to sRGB IEC61966-2.1, you will start to see discoloration.
+When an image is in the wrong color space, they often appear muted, dark, and sometimes with a green hue.

 Correct / Converted Profile sRGB IEC61966-2.1